 When you first install WordPress, you might not be quite sure what to do next.
 If you’re a WordPress beginner, it’s normal to need a little help at this stage in the game.
-This article is set up to do just that.
+This article we’ll review the right steps for setting up a WordPress site.
 You’ll learn what plugins you should install, what kind of theme you should choose, and some beginner tips that will help you get those first pieces of content up.

 Ready to get started?

-There are a few really essential plugins you need as a WordPress beginner, to build a sturdy foundation for your blog.
+There are a few really essential plugins you need as a WordPress beginner.
+These plugins will help build a sturdy foundation for your website or blog.

 The majority of hackings, code injections and malware incidents happen randomly.